GURU1001S/EEVEE_CollegeManagement/README.md

 💾 Data Security: Secure authentication and encrypted record storage.

 🌐 Cross-Platform Support: Designed to work seamlessly on Windows, Linux, and macOS.

+System Overview

+Eevee OS is built around three core modules:

+Student Module: Handles student registration, records, and reports.

+Faculty Module: Manages teacher profiles, course assignments, and timetables.

+Admin Module: Controls access levels, system data, and settings.

+Each module interacts with a shared database, ensuring smooth synchronization across the platform.

+ Contributing

+Contributions are welcome!
+If you'd like to help improve Eevee OS:

+Fork the repo

+Create your feature branch (git checkout -b feature/your-feature)

+Commit your changes (git commit -m 'Add your feature')

+Push to your branch (git push origin feature/your-feature)

+Open a Pull Request

+📄 License

+This project is licensed under the MIT License.